 Naval science (including summer training) pursued for four years in one of the undergraduate curriculums constitutes a comajor with all of the majors offered in degree-granting divisions of schools.
 NROTC students also may request participation in graduate programs.

-Students interested in enrolling in one of these programs while attending Linn-Benton Community College should contact the Registrar's Office.
+Students interested in enrolling in one of these programs while attending Linn-Benton Community College should contact Rich Horton in the Career Center, T 101 (967-6102).

-GENERAL GRADUATION REQUIREMENTS
+GRADUATION REQUIREMENTS